taylorwood/taylorwood.github.io/_posts/2017-09-15-year-behind.markdown

 ```
 I'd never worked with a language in which you could peer into such fundamental constructs, and it opened my mind to what else was possible.
 Indeed you can read through [clojure.core](https://github.com/clojure/clojure/blob/clojure-1.9.0/src/clj/clojure/core.clj) top-to-bottom and see much of the language bootstrap itself into existence.

-F# has some metaprogramming facilities but they're comparatively clunky (and fragmented depending on what kind of syntax tree you want).
+F# has metaprogramming facilities but they're comparatively clunky (and fragmented depending on what kind of syntax tree you want).
 Accomplishing similar metaprogramming in F# is [much more involved](https://docs.microsoft.com/en-us/dotnet/fsharp/language-reference/code-quotations#code).

 I don't often write new macros, and it's not advised to write macros where functions work just as well, but they're invaluable in certain contexts.

-A few times I've been able to do some trivial refactorings of code _programmatically_ in the REPL.
+A few times I've been able to do trivial refactorings of code _programmatically_ in the REPL.
 Of course .NET has Roslyn but it's a totally separate facility; in Clojure this ability is inherited more or less by virtue of being a Lisp.

 ### Data as Code